 This part of the settings panel lets you configure how messages have to be delivered.
 You can choose the delivery method between the Singly mode and the Bulk mode.
-The delivery method defines the delivery pace and speed, distribute the sending between multiple delayed sessions, and set the address where delivery errors (bounces) should be sent.
+The delivery method defines the delivery pace and speed, distributes the sending between multiple delayed sessions, and sets the address where delivery errors (bounces) should be sent.

 The Singly option

 If you don't use the personalization options of MaxBulk Mailer, you are missing out on one of its' most powerful features.
 However, you can speed up the processing and the delivery of your messages that aren't personalized by deactivating the 'Singly' option.